UXPin/adele/README.md

 }
 ```

 All the individual systems are connected into a common data.JSON file.
-This fule is automatically
+This file is automatically
 consumed by Adele's website (the table is automatically built based on this JSON).

 ## Formatting Rules